telerik/kendo-ui-core/docs/framework/mvvm/bindings/events.md

 ---
 title: Events
+page_title: Events | Kendo UI MVVM
+description: "Learn how to enable the target DOM element by having the View-Model value return true values in Kendo UI MVVM."
+slug: eventsbinding_mvvm_kendoui
 ---

-# Events binding
+# Events Binding

-The `events` binding will attach methods of the View-Model to specified DOM events.
+The [Kendo UI Events (`events`) binding](http://demos.telerik.com/kendo-ui/mvvm/event) attaches methods of the View-Model to specified DOM events.
 The methods will be invoked when the associated DOM event is raised.

-## Using the events binding
+## Getting Started

+### Setup

+The example below demonstrates how to use the `events` binding.

+###### Example

     <div id="view">
         <span data-bind="events: { mouseover: showDescription, mouseout: hideDescription }">Show description</span>